Physical measures for the geodesic flow tangent to a transversally conformal foliation: Finiteness of SRB measures and of minimal sets

 \section{Finiteness of SRB measures and of minimal sets}

-We intend here to prove Theorem \ref{SRBmeasuresfgf}, i.e. that when $\F$ has no transverse invariant measure $G_t$ has finitely many SRB measures, that their transverse Lyapunov exponents are negative and that $\F$ has finitely many minimal sets.
-We assume here that $\F$ does not have transverse invariant measure.
-Theorem \ref{negativeexponent}, that we just proved, implies that every Gibbs $u$-state for $G_t$ has negative transverse Lyapunov exponent.
+Here we prove Theorem \ref{SRBmeasuresfgf}.
+It remains to prove that if every Gibbs $u$-state for $G_t$ has negative transverse Lyapunov exponent, then $G_t$ has finitely many SRB measures, their transverse Lyapunov exponents are negative and $\F$ has finitely many minimal sets.